xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 - open the `common-versions-source.sh` file
 - add a new `if` with the new version before the existing code

+To find the actual versions of the dependent libraries, check the snapshot archive provided by arm.

+### update binutils

+...

 ### Update helper

 With a git client, go to the helper repo and update to the latest master commit.